 “What was it?” whispered Henri.

 At first he didn’t hear anything.
 But then the sound of snuffling and grunting arose behind them in the chamber.
-The hair stood up on the back of Morgan’s neck.
+The hair stood up on the back of his neck.
 He knew what this meant: the ogres had left the dungeon by another exit and were now on their trail.

 “Back to the well,” he urged, close to Henri’s ear.